This Piece Has No Title Yet

-This Piece Has No Title Yet is a postminimalist conceptual sculpture installation by Cady Noland created in 1989.
-The piece has been cited as Noland's breakthrough work, with art dealer and curator Jeffrey Deitch calling it "her masterpiece, her greatest work."
+This Piece Has No Title Yet (originally exhibited as This Piece Doesn't Have a Title Yet) is the title of an art installation created by American artist Cady Noland in 1989.
+The installation premiered at The Mattress Factory in Pittsburgh and was included in the 1991 Whitney Biennial.

 Artwork

 This Piece Has No Title Yet is a room-sized installation made of several component parts.
 1,100 six-packs of Budweiser beer are stacked together, lining the walls of the room.
 In front of the beer cans are rows of metal scaffolding draped with American flags and Budweiser promotional banners, keeping the stacked cans against the walls.
 Scattered across the room are cardboard boxes and wooden crates filled with Coca-Cola cans, tools, cleaning supplies, magazines, and American flags.
 Tools and equipment are littered on the floor, placed where the artist last used them when constructing the piece.
 A pair of handcuffs and several seatbelts hang from one portion of the scaffolding.